Ted Sablay

 Best for

-• Plateaus (you’re practicing, but not improving)
+• Plateaus (you’re practicing, but the needle isn’t moving)

-• Harmony/voicing work that needs context
+• Harmony/voicing work that needs context and reinforcement

 90 minutes